Atanu-Paul/react-projects/songs/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# A react app to fetch data from the YouTube api and render videos on screen after search.
+# A react and redux app to show how react and redux works together.

-## So far only the search feature.
-Still a work in progress.
-Features to add Google Oauth Login and Logout, trending videos page, pageination,and a lot of extensive desgin.
+## A very basic app.

 ## Available Scripts